Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-Knowing that we will start with the background.
+Knowing that, we will start with the background.

 ```css
 .toggle--checkbox:checked ~ .background {